Omarraita/MI_prediction/README.md

 # MI_prediction

 # Requirements
+In order to run the notebooks, it is necessary to install the following packages:

+pip install albumentations==0.4.6 (for the image transformations) pip install thop (for SimSiam training) pip install pytorch-gradcam (for the gradcam visualization)

 # Data preparation
 Clone this repository into your base_folder.
 Download and extract Raw_Data containing raw and labelled angiographic images from https://drive.switch.ch/index.php/s/367fkbeytfy24d8/authenticate (requires a password).